Whelpley/gethuman-chatbot/README.md

 To install the GetHuman Bot on your own Slack Team:

 * Visit the installation landing page at _______ .
-* Click on the "Add to Slack" Button, and choose the Slack channel you wish.
+* Click on the "Add to Slack" Button, and choose the Slack channel you wish the bot to live in.
 * After successful installation, invoke the slash command by typing "/gethuman", followed by the name of the company you want information for.

 ### Facebook Messenger